eddayyy/Gradebook-Application/README.md

 ## Running the Application

-1. Navigate to the project directory.
+1. If not already, navigate to the `Gradebook` directory in the project.
    ```
-   cd gradebook_application
+   cd your_folder/Gradebook
    ```
 2. Run the application.
    ```